gristlabs/grainjs/docs/basics.md

 );
 ```

-But what if items may change?
-If so, make it an observable, and use `dom.forEach`:
+But what if the list of items may change?
+If so, make it an observable, and use `dom.forEach()`:

 ```typescript
 const items = Observable.create(null, ['Apples', 'Pears', 'Peaches']);